BrandonBian/leetcode/problems-and-solutions/LeetCode/dynamic-programming.md

   * :closed_book: means **HARD problems** as defined by LeetCode

 ---
-# Problem List According to [LeetCode Post](https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns)
+# Problem List According to [This LeetCode Post](https://leetcode.com/discuss/general-discussion/458695/dynamic-programming-patterns)
 ## Minimum (Maximum) Path to Reach a Target

 - **Statement**